Hilbert's basis theorem for non-associative and hom-associative Ore extensions: Hom-module theory

-For the sake of brevity, we also allow ourselves to write $M$ in case it does not matter whether it is a right or a left $R$-hom-module.
-Furthermore are any two right (left) $R$-hom-modules assumed to be equipped with the same twisting map $\alpha_R$ on $R$.
+For the sake of brevity, we also allow ourselves to write $M$ in case it does not matter whether it is a right or a left $R$-hom-module, and simply call it an $R$-hom-module.
+Furthermore, any two right (left) $R$-hom-modules are assumed to be equipped with the same twisting map $\alpha_R$ on $R$.

 \begin{remark} A hom-associative ring $R$ is both a right $R$-hom-module $R_R$ and a left $R$-hom-module $_RR$. \end{remark}